Mage Build Guide in New World (Fire Staff & Ice Gauntlet)

 We recommend aiming for a medium armour weight for the Mage.
 The easiest way to achieve this is to have a heavy chest, light legs, and at least one heavy gloves, helm, and boots, with the others being medium.
 You can go heavy in wars, and you may wish to go for a light armour build for open world and/or 1v1s.

 Mages should initially aim to get their faction gear and change it to the Occultist stat points, which is a combination of Intelligence and Constitution.
-Faction gear has Refreshing Refreshing and Resilient Resilient, two very important perks for a Mage.
+Faction gear has Refreshing and Resilient, two very important perks for a Mage.

 Many of the Fire Staff and Ice Gauntlet weapon perks are currently not working correctly, or as intended.
 Once they are fixed, this guide will be updated.
-In the meantime, avoid the weapon perks except for Healing Tomb Healing Tomb, which is worked as intended.
+In the meantime, avoid the weapon perks except for Healing Tomb, which is worked as intended.

 Mage Gems